bacalhau-project/bacalhau/integration/flyte/README.md

 virtualenv ~/.virtualenvs/flytekit-bacalhau
 source ~/.virtualenvs/flytekit-bacalhau/bin/activate
 make setup
-# pip install -e . # not necessary
 ```

 > It is important to maintain separate virtualenvs for flytekit development and flytekit use because installing a Python library in editable mode will link it to your source code.
 The behavior will change as you work on the code, check out different branches, etc.